firetending/legendary-dollop/frontend/README.md

 ## TODO:

-Add confirmation page
+- Add confirmation page <70%>
-point to it from the confirmation email
+- point to it from the confirmation email <Done>

-add account name on the navbar add a dropdown with logout link add profile page
+- add account name on the navbar
+- add a dropdown with logout link
+- add profile page